convexset/meteor-three-way/README.md

 Pre-v0.1.9, dynamic rebinding was incomplete and carried out by polling the DOM.
 As of v0.1.9, [Mutation Observers](https://developer.mozilla.org/en/docs/Web/API/MutationObserver) have been used to deal with things in an event-driven manner.

 The mixing of dynamic data-binding and the possibility of multiple `ThreeWay` instances poses some challenges with regards to the question of which `ThreeWay` instance a new DOM element should be data bound with.
-See the discussion in [Using Dynamic Data Bindings with Multiple `ThreeWay` instances](#using-dynamic-data-bindings-with-multiple-threeway-instances) for more information.
+See the discussion in [Using Dynamic Data Binding with Multiple `ThreeWay` instances](#using-dynamic-data-binding-with-multiple-threeway-instances) for more information.

 Pre-v0.1.20, late creation of child templates posed a problem.
 They were outside of the normal order of the template life cycle:
  - Parent created